LDudrey/README-Creator/README.md

   ## Installation

-  hfdla
+  npm

   ## Usage

-  hfda
+  ndla

   ## How to Contribute

-  hfalk
+  nfdkla

   ## Tests

-  fhkda
+  npm

   ## Questions

-  Any questions please contact me at: fjdkla.
-More examples of my work is available at Lydia.
+  Any questions please contact me at: lydia@mgail.com.
+More examples of my work is available at [LDudrey](https://github.com/LDudrey).